Worm was right there with us

 There were breezeways between each of the four buildings, and a central “quad,” or courtyard, in each group cluster.
 There were command trailers in the courtyard of the Army barracks for Delta Battery (now, after watching Col Smith’s interview, I think they were for all the Patriots in the Riyadh area) of the 11th Brigade, 43rd Air Defense Artillery.
 I remember seeing civilian contractors and uniformed 11th ADA troops going in and out of them; perhaps Col Smith was there as well.

 My least favorite OP / CSR duty was on the barracks building that had an AF admin / finance / comm / HQ unit in it.
-There were lots of antennas on the roof.
-I was sure were irradiating my internal organs.
+There were lots of antennas on the roof that I was sure were irradiating my internal organs.
 I tried to stay on the opposite end of that roof while I was up there.

 There was a recreation hall that we shared with the other TCNs, somewhere between this cantonment area and J-1.
 I remember watching a fascinating Saudi-approved documentary about how shoes are made in there.
 Prime entertainment.